bmc/brizzled/id/113/index.md

-enough these days: You go to the [appropriate web page][] of the [United States Patent and Trademark Office][], fill out some occasionally puzzling forms, send them in, pay the fee ($275.00 for filing electronically, as if this writing), and wait.
+enough these days: You go to the [appropriate web page][] of the [United States Patent and Trademark Office][], fill out some occasionally puzzling forms, send them in, pay the fee ($275.00 for filing electronically, as of this writing), and wait.
 Then wait some more.

 If you're willing to spend some time, you don't need to hire a lawyer; you can do the job yourself.
 (I did.)